sophiayk20/sophiayk20/README.md

 </p>
 <ul align="center">

-  * :seedling: [Spring 2024]: Will be joining as NLP intern in speech synthesis team.
+  * :seedling: [Spring 2024]: Will be joining as NLP intern in speech synthesis team!
   * [Summer 2023]: I’m currently learning TTS (Text-to-Speech) models through an internship.
 It's very exciting to find out how the generative AI models I encountered in a Spring 2023 course (CPSC 482) work with the devices/technology we use everyday.
 I have also discovered a new interest in studying large language models, which I hope to explore in the upcoming year!

   * :books: I enjoy helping out with computer science education initiatives at Yale.
 I have been a part of <i>Code Haven</i>, which teaches New Haven middle school students how to code, and have also been TAing for courses such as <i>CS50</i> (Intro to Computing & Programming) and <i>CS223</i> (Data Structures and Programming Techniques).